-So I have a treat for you--a first-person account by a teen of her infractions, how her parents responded, and the effect on her moral and emotional development.
-The article was written by my assistant Tess, a young woman who is a living testament to the positive effects of peaceful parenting.
+So I have a treat for you--a first-person account by a teen of her infractions growing up, how her parents responded, and the effect on her moral and emotional development.
+The article was written by my former assistant Tess, a young woman who is a living testament to the positive effects of peaceful parenting.
 As a disclaimer, Tess is also my niece and I can attest to the truth of the parenting she describes, as I observed it during her childhood.
 She was not paid to write this.

 My name is Tess, and I’m a happy kid.
 Well I guess I was a happy kid?
 I’m 22 now, so I guess that makes me a happy…young adult?

 Last year I started thinking about the way my parents raised me for two reasons.
 First, my father died at age 61 from a stroke.
 In the aftermath of our family’s loss, I started to wonder why I held such a positive view of my parents.
 I asked my mother many questions about how they viewed parenting and searched for specific examples from my childhood that supported my positive view of them.

 Second, I began to work for my Aunt Laura, also known as Dr. Laura Markham of Aha!
 Parenting, which introduced me to the joys and challenges of parenting, despite having no kids myself.
 I am truly inspired by my glimpse into the hard work parents do daily to support and raise their children to thrive in this difficult world.